Battle of Madana

 The Battle of Madana was a military confrontation that took place in June 1887 between the army of the Ethiopian Empire led by Tekle Haymanot of Gojjam and the Mahdist army led by Mohammad Wad Arbab.
-The Ethiopian were victorious and Wad Arbab was killed on the battlefield.
+The Ethiopians were victorious and Wad Arbab was killed on the battlefield.
 The Ethiopians then followed up on their victory by capturing and sacking the town of Gallabat.

 Background

 After the Hewett Treaty, relations between the Ethiopian Empire and Mahdist Sudan had deteriorated.
 With the Mahdist side now viewing the Empire as a hostile force to be fought.
 With that situation at hand, the Mahdist Emir Mohammad Wad Arbab raided Ethiopian territory and destroyed some churches; an act which angered Tekle Haymanot of Gojjam, a powerful nobleman of the Empire.
 Tekle Haymanot requested the Mahdist hand over the raider.
 When they vehemently refused this, he invaded the Mahdist State at the head of an army 30,000 strong.